Integralist/Blog-Posts/Build a site with Ruby and Sinatra.md

 ###Loading pages

-If you wanted to have a page called "Projects" that you accessed via `http://yourdomain.com/projects` then all you would need to do is to is this…
+If you wanted to add a new page called "Projects" that you accessed via `http://localhost:4567/projects` then all you would need to do is add the following code…

 ```ruby
 get '/projects' do